l4rryg47/sgxtesting/README.md

-# PetroTest - Crude Oil Testing Company Website
+# SGX Testing Ltd - Comprehensive Testing Services

-A modern, responsive website for PetroTest, a leading provider of crude oil testing and analysis services.
+A modern, responsive website for SGX Testing Ltd, a leading provider of comprehensive testing and analysis services.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features